Skip to main content

 Click on dialog

-With Integration Codes added to your Data Sources, you can now use them when importing and exporting data from the Import and Export Modules.
-This his how you will interpret or send codes between systems.
+With Integration Codes added to your Data Sources, you can now use them when importing and exporting data from the Import + Export Module.
+This is how you will interpret or send codes between systems.

-Before continuing here, make sure you're familiar with the Import and Export Modules.
+Before continuing here, ensure you're familiar with the Import + Export Modules.

 Importing Integration Codes

-Importing an integration code will require you to use a Calculated column.
+Importing integration code requires using a Calculated column.
 Once a calculated column is created, use the DB_MAP() formula to target the data source and field you wish to export.

 In this example, we'll import the CIP code to the user's Intended Major.
 Let's assume we're importing a file of 20 columns.
 The 10th column has the CIP major code for each student.